How to Prepare Data for Tableau with FME (Processing Spreadsheets)

 Place a SubstringExtractor on the canvas, connect it to the Passed port of the AttributeValidator, and configure it to extract the first 3 characters from the PostalCodeAttribute.
 We will call the resulting attribute PostCodeTrimmed.

-FME indexes the first value as 0 then counts from there.
-As you can see in the table below, if we only want the first 3 characters in the postal code, we would go from 0 to 2.
-So in the SubstringExtractor our Start Index = 0 and our End Index = 2.
+FME indexes the first value as 0, then counts from there.
+As you can see in the table below, if we only want the first 3 characters of the postal code, we would use 0-2.
+So in the SubstringExtractor, our Start Index = 0 and our End Index = 2.

 V 3 W <Space> 1 J 8